dnvriend/akka-persistence-inmemory/README.md

 from the tagged event stream.

 # What's new?
+## 1.3.1 (2016-07-09)
+  - Akka 2.4.7 -> 2.4.8,
+  - Behavior of akka-persistence-query *byTag query should be up to spec,
+  - Refactored the inmemory plugin code base, should be more clean now.

 ## 1.3.0 (2016-06-09)
   - Removed the queries `eventsByPersistenceIdAndTag` and `currentEventsByPersistenceIdAndTag` as they are not supported by Akka natively and can be configured by filtering the event stream.
   - Implemented true async queries using the polling strategy